AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Relative Strength Levy (RSL)
 ### Description
-The concept of the Relative Strength according to Levy is that the past developments contribute greatly to the strength that will be found in the future.
-Essentially, the current performance is compared to the performance of the past.
+The concept of the Relative Strength according to R.A.
+Levy is that the past developments play a very important role in the strength that will be seen in the future.
+The current performance is compared to the past performance.

-The calculation is carried out by taking the weekly closes (or daily closes) and dividing these by the arithmetic mean of the closing prices of the inspected period.
-The result is then balanced around the 10 marker, and a sorted list is created where the first place is filled with the value of the highest RSL.
+The calculation involves taking the weekly closes (or daily closes) and dividing them by the arithmetic mean of the closing prices for the examined period.
+The result is then balanced around the 10 marker, and an ordered list is created where the value of the highest RSL fills the first place.

 ### Usage
 ```cs